boomerang-io/charts/bmrg-common/README.md

 ### New in this release

-1. The `bmrg.core.services` helper now prefixes generated items with `core.` i.e. `auth.service.host` now becomes `core.auth.service.host`.
+1. The `bmrg.core.services` helper now supports also the metering service.

 ## Prerequisites